chenlongzhen/DjangoProject-SearchDemo/README.md

-# django search basic demo
+# basic search engine based on bert-model and django

 ## usage